rduenasf/birding/docs/birds/sacibi2.md

 scientific_name: "Threskiornis aethiopicus"
 order: "Pelecaniformes"
 family: "Threskiornithidae (Ibises and Spoonbills)"
 description: "Threskiornis aethiopicus is a species of bird in the Threskiornithidae (Ibises and Spoonbills) family.
-It has been observed 1 times."
+It has been observed 1 times.
+It has been photographed."
 species_group: "Herons, Ibis, and Allies"
 species_code: "sacibi2"

 sidebar_position: 6
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Pelecaniformes
   - Threskiornithidae (Ibises and Spoonbills)
   - Herons, Ibis, and Allies
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---